Wedding of King Felipe VI of Spain and Letizia Ortiz Rocasolano

 • Queen Sofia of Spain and the Prince of Asturias

 The Spanish royal family was seated on the left side of the altar.
-On the right side of the altar, the bride’s family was seated as well as the witnesses for the bride and groom.
+On the right side of the altar, the bride’s family and the witnesses for the bride and groom were seated.
 The Cardinal Archbishop of Madrid Antonio Maria Rouco Varela, who would give the sermon, was in the Episcopal Throne on the right of the altar.

 The Apostolic Nuncio of His Holiness The Pope (the Pope’s representative in Spain); Ricardo Maria Carles, Cardinal of Barcelona; Carlos Amigo, Cardinal of Seville; Carlos Oviedo, Archbishop of Oviedo; Chaplain-General to the Armed Forces Archbishop Francisco Pérez González; Chaplain General Emeritus Monsignor José Manuel Estepa Llaurens, and the Auxiliary Bishops of Madrid all stood behind the altar in the center.
 The Abbot of Poblet, the Prior of El Escorial and the Abbot of Covadonga stood on the right of the altar.